- Little bureaucracy: Appointing an agent in Brazil does not require any formal steps.

 In addition to ignoring the effect of mandatory laws on distribution relationships, suppliers often:

-- neglect to file for trademark protection in Brazil;
+- neglect to file for trademark protection in Brazil (which can be easily done now under the Madrid Protocol);

-- do not make arrangements for registration of the “.br” internet domain name;
+- do not make arrangements for registration of the “.br” domain name;

 - do not obtain a due diligence report on the distributor and the distributor’s related parties; and